SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 You will create a new **private** repository based on this repository and run the application locally to get familiar with it.

-> In the original session, the participants were handed out a participantId.
-If you go through the tasks on your own, make up your own id.
-We recommend to refrain from using personal data.

 ## Create a new repository based on this template

 Click **Use this template** on the top of the GitHub page.